 Fresno Grizzlies introduce new MLB affiliate team, the Colorado Rockies

-The Fresno Grizzlies will introduce their team as the new Low Single-A affiliate for the Colorado Rockies on Wednesday.
+The Fresno Grizzlies introduced their team as the new Low Single-A affiliate for the Colorado Rockies on Wednesday.

 SPORTS